Guyana

 +592 227 6758

-Around 29,000 Venezuelans currently live in Guyana.
+It is estimated that around 25,000 Venezuelans will reside in Guyana throughout 2024.
 Although the overall migrant population remains small, the challenges are significant — 75% of Venezuelans in Guyana are working in the informal economy and are concentrated in sectors with low pay and challenging working conditions.

 There is also a large population of Guyanese returnees from Venezuela, as well as Warao indigenous communities seeking international protection.